-It should be noted that it is most likely that any concession maybe let as a property lease and not via a procurement exercise.
+It should be noted that it is most likely that any concession may be let as a property lease and not via a procurement exercise.
+They may therefore ultimately fall outside of the scope of this policy, with the exception that any income derived will still be ring-fenced for spending on parks/open spaces.